Last time on Supervised Learning’s Got Talent, we were introduced to the talented decision maker of the show, Logistic Regression.

 Branches: These are the paths you follow after answering a question at a node.
 They lead you to the next node/outcome, like following a breadcrumb trail.

 Leaf Nodes: These nodes provide the final decision/result.
-Think of them as the end of the trail where you get your answer or prediction, such as classifying data into categories or predicting a value.
+Think of them as the end of the trail where you get your answer or prediction, such as classifying data or predicting a value.

 Decision Tree: The ultimate family tree for data nerds.